travelsauro

 I also recommend it if you’re staying at hostels, as you can use it to keep everything secure inside your locker.
 It works with a three-number combination that you can set at your own convenience.

 It’s a TSA-approved lock, so it’s also great for frequent flyers.
 You might think that it’s too small, but don’t worry; the cable is very resistant.
 Overall, it’s a fantastic backpack lock.
-It’s lightweight, compact and inexpensive.

-LEWIS N CLARK TSA TRIPLE SECURITY WITH CABLE
+LEWIS N CLARK TSA TRIPLE SECURITY

-Check price on Amazon
+Check price on: Amazon

-“It includes a helpful cable”
+“It includes two helpful cables”

 The cable is great because you can use it through zippers and handles or even lock several bags at the same time.
 I always travel with two backpacks – one for my clothes and another small one for my electronic gear.
 Being able to lock both bags at the same time is a great advantage.
 If you go to a hostel with no lockers, you can always lock your backpack to your bed.
+It meets the TSA requirements in case you fly frequently.

 ELINKSMART FINGERPRINT PADLOCK